tonymishler/CSharpDocs/c-sharp-for-fe-devs.md

 #### Rider

-Jetbrains Rider is another very solid option for working on .net projects.
+Jetbrains Rider is another solid option for working on .net projects.
 While not a free tool, it provides a more traditional Integratred Development Environment (IDE) experience for .net application development.